What is an FDA Recall? Why do they happen?

 Keep Quality Records

 Food manufacturers and QA managers should maintain consistent records with accurate details of their products, including the product’s batch numbers, ingredients, and lot codes.
 Keeping these records is helpful in locating the source of contamination in case of a recall, as well as providing the ability to quickly identify and recall contaminated products.
 Most companies are now going with a digital food safety and record keeping system like FoodReady which also has a recall plan, HACCP builder, task manager, checklist builder, inventory management, verification dashboard and more.
-FoodReady also has a FDA consultant that can help you set up your food safety system.
+FoodReady also has an FDA consultant that can help you set up your food safety system.

 Develop and Practice a Recall Plan